 Bryan Casey, Director of Digital Marketing at IBM, rolled out a successful content program that started slow.
 He realized that old content on the site (the green line) was actually weighing down perceived growth of the program, as he fought against the downtrend with new content (the blue line).

-His team re-focused efforts on updates to fight that downtrend while still building this new content.
-It helped him push the numbers back up in the subsequent year.
+His team refocused efforts on content updates to fight that downtrend while still building out new articles.
+This strategy helped him push the numbers back up in the subsequent year.

 The lesson here?
-At big companies, existing content debt can hold back the perceived impact of your new content.
-Content updates have to be a big part of your strategy, even if that content wasn’t something you inherited coming in.
+At large companies, existing content debt can hold back the perceived impact of your new content.
+Refreshing content must be a big part of your strategy, even if that content wasn’t something you inherited coming in.

 If you want to hear more about how Bryan implemented a successful enterprise content marketing strategy, check out our full podcast with him below.